-- getting enough sleep
+- getting good-quality sleep

 There are several types of medication for treating high blood pressure.
 These include:

 - angiotensin II receptor blockers (ARBs), to stop blood vessels from narrowing

 The type of medication that a person needs will depend on several factors, including their general health and the severity of their hypertension.
 Some people may need more than one type of medication to keep their blood pressure under control.

 Symptoms to look out for

-- difficulty breathing
+- difficulty speaking

 Both hypertension and anxiety are highly treatable conditions.
 A person with anxiety will not necessarily develop hypertension.